seyi-orbdigital/Coding-Interview-E1/README.md

 ## 📝 Task

-Write a JavaScript function named `countUniqueWords` that takes a string as input and returns the number of unique words in it.
+Write a JavaScript function named `countUniqueWords` that takes a string as input and returns an object of 2 keys,
+ - an array of each unique words `words`.
+ - the number of unique words in it called `wordCount`.

 ### 🔧 Function Signature